Your browser is unsupported

 At the conclusion of the course students will be able to:

-1. Practice gathering spiritual histories using published methodologies like CSI-MEMO, FICA, HOPE, etc.
+1. Practice gathering spiritual histories using published methodologies like HOPE and using a similar form in our Epic EHR.

 2. Acquire comfort and skill discussing patients’ spiritual needs, perspectives, and how it pertains to their physical and mental health.